namel3ss-Ai/namel3ss-ai-programming-language/docs/language/english_syntax.md

 Namel3ss now supports a more readable, English-inspired surface syntax.
 The new style is fully backward compatible with the existing syntax and compiles to the same AST/IR and runtime behavior.

+Preferred usage, style, and deprecation notes live in `docs/language/style_guide.md`; the lint rules that reinforce the style are listed in `docs/language/lint_rules.md`.

 ## Complete Example

 ```ai